exoplatform/exo-documentation/docs/GettingStarted.rst

 |image165|

- ... note:: Sharing articles is only possible to spaces for the moment, you will be able to select only the spaces in which you are a member.
+ ... note:: Sharing articles is only possible to spaces for the moment.
+You will be able to select only the spaces in which you are a member.

 Once the article is shared, a message confirming that the action has been completed is displayed with the list of the destination space(s).